tychenjiajun/exif-ai/README.md

 ## About

-_Exif AI_ is a powerful CLI tool designed to write AI-generated image descriptions directly into the metadata of image files.
+_Exif AI_ is a powerful CLI tool designed to write AI-generated image descriptions and/or tags directly into the metadata of image files.
 This tool leverages advanced AI models to analyze image content and generate descriptive metadata, enhancing the accessibility and searchability of your images.

 ## Usage Example